hooksie1/piggybank/README.md

 Permissions are defined as normal NATS subject permissions.
 If you have access to a subject, then you can retrieve the secrets.
 This means the permissions can be as granular as desired.

 > [!IMPORTANT]
 > Please ensure to set proper permissions for inbox responses.
-It is recommended to not use the default _INBOX subject for responses and to set custom inbox prefixes.
+It is recommended to not use the default _INBOX prefix for responses and to set custom inbox prefixes.
 This prevents apps from listening to secrets sent on other apps inboxes.

 ## Client